stepan1010/motivation-generator/README.md

 #### 2.0.1

 Fixed a tiny bug when not all options were being deleted when uninstalling the plugin.
-Donation button added to the Settings page.
+Donation button added to the `"Settings"` page.

 #### 2.0.0